UltraEngine/Documentation/CPP/Pixmap_Blit.md

 # Pixmap::Blit

-This method copies an area of one pixmap to another.
+This method copies an area of one pixmap to another with scaling and filtering.
 Pixels that lie outside the area of the destination pixmap will be skipped.

 ## Syntax